So you tested positive for GBS during your pregnancy . . . now what?

-Newborn babies with Group B Strep infection may need to receive care and treatment in the newborn intensive care unit (NICU), often in the form of IV antibiotics.3 If the baby has meningitis, pneumonia, or a severe infection, other treatments may be required.
+Newborn babies with Group B Strep infection may need care and treatment in the newborn intensive care unit (NICU), often IV antibiotics.
+A baby with meningitis, pneumonia, or severe infection may require additional treatments.3

-If you have a positive GBS test and do not have any symptoms or complications, the treatment is starting intravenous (IV) antibiotics at the beginning of labor or the rupture of membranes (when your water breaks).
-Antibiotics are a type of medication that kills bacteria.
-Penicillin or ampicillin are the IV medications that doctors typically use to treat group B streptococcus during labor and delivery.
+Suppose you have a positive GBS test but no symptoms or complications.
+In that case, the treatment is starting intravenous (IV) antibiotics at the beginning of labor or the rupture of membranes (when your water breaks).2 Antibiotics are a type of medication that kills bacteria.7 Penicillin or ampicillin are the IV medications doctors typically use to treat group B streptococcus during labor and delivery.6

-If you are allergic to penicillin, your doctor will give you a different antibiotic instead.
-Make sure to tell the doctor or midwife delivering your baby that you are allergic to penicillin.
-Likely it will be written in your health chart, but it’s always good to remind your provider at the time of birth.
+If you are allergic to penicillin, your doctor will give you a different antibiotic instead.6 Make sure to tell the doctor or midwife delivering your baby that you are allergic.
+Likely, it will be in your health chart, but it’s good to remind your provider at the time of birth.

 Can You Prevent GBS in Pregnancy?

 The best way to treat GBS without antibiotics is to improve the quality of good bacteria inside your body.4 Sounds funny, right?
-But your intestines and digestive system, as well as your genital area, naturally contain good bacteria that support a strong immune system.
-Sometimes, though, your body could use more healthy bacteria and may have lost some beneficial bacteria during times of stress or bodily inflammation.
-For this reason, you can help your body fight harmful bacteria (like GBS) by intaking more healthy bacteria, both through a nutritious diet and by intentionally seeking out probiotic food and supplements.
+But your intestines, digestive system, and genital area naturally contain good bacteria that support a strong immune system.
+Sometimes, though, your body could use more healthy bacteria and may have lost some beneficial bacteria from stress or bodily inflammation.
+For this reason, you can help your body fight harmful bacteria (like GBS) by intaking more healthy bacteria through eating a nutritious diet and seeking probiotic food and supplements.4

-Probiotics can lower the number of harmful bacteria in your gut that cause illness or inflammation, including Group B Strep.4 Probiotics are live microorganisms that help our body digest food, destroy disease-causing cells, and produce vitamins.
-These good bacteria blends contain various microorganisms, and the most common are bacteria that belong to groups called Lactobacillus and Bifidobacterium.
-L. Rhamnosus is a good bacteria that is particularly effective in combating GBS.
+Probiotics can lower the number of harmful bacteria in your gut that cause illness or inflammation, including Group B Strep.
+Probiotics are live microorganisms that help with digestion, eliminate disease-causing cells, and generate vitamins.
+These good bacteria blends contain various microorganisms, and the most common are bacteria that belong to groups Lactobacillus and Bifidobacterium.4 L. Rhamnosus is a good bacteria that is particularly effective in combating GBS.9

-Eating more probiotics can help promote healthy vaginal flora (bacteria), which may lower your chances of getting or retaining GBS and passing it on to your baby.
-These naturopathic remedies have been shown to help significantly, but always remember to consult with your healthcare provider first before trying a homeopathic plan.
+Eating more probiotics can promote healthy vaginal flora (bacteria), which may lower your chances of getting or retaining GBS and passing it on to your baby.9 These naturopathic remedies may help significantly, but consult your healthcare provider before trying a homeopathic plan.

-The best way to increase your uptake of probiotics or “helpful bacteria” is by eating fermented foods like sauerkraut, Kimchi, pickled foods, Kefir, and yogurt.
-Many of these fermented foods can be found at your local grocery store.
+The best way to increase your uptake of probiotics or “helpful bacteria” is by eating fermented foods like sauerkraut, kimchi, pickled foods, Kefir, and yogurt.4 You can find many fermented foods at your local grocery store.

-Additionally, eating raw produce is essential because raw fruits and vegetables contain fiber and a diversity of helpful probiotic bacteria, all of which your gut benefits from.
-In a study from Frontiers in Microbiology, researchers found that the average apple contains about 100 million bacteria on the inside, fleshy part.5 That’s good news for your gut!
+Eating raw produce is also essential because raw fruits and vegetables contain fiber and helpful probiotic bacteria, which your gut benefits from.10 A study from Frontiers in Microbiology found that the average apple contains about 100 million bacteria on the inside, fleshy part.5 That’s good news for your gut!